 The teams reporting the most stability in production cluster around two approaches: LangGraph for complex orchestration (where its stateful graph model maps directly to real agent workflows), and raw SDK calls for high-volume simple agents (where the framework overhead adds up).

-A fintech running 2 million agent invocations per day reported that switching from LangChain to raw Anthropic SDK calls reduced average latency from 94ms to 51ms and cut costs by 18% (from reduced token overhead in the framework's prompt boilerplate).
+A fintech running high-volume agent traffic reported that switching from LangChain to raw Anthropic SDK calls reduced average latency materially and cut costs in its own measurements (from reduced token overhead in the framework's prompt boilerplate).

 Figure 3: Evolution of production agent framework adoption.